telecom-se/hpp/README.md

 You will be asked to answer queries on the data.
 Each query will reflect the notions seen during the course.
 The goal being to answer these queries as fast as possible.

+## Installation

+First of all, fork this project into your own account: click on the Fork icon on this page.
+Clone the forked project on your computer.
+Import the project in Eclipse via Import->Maven Project.

+### Running the system

+Two main classes are at your disposition, the first one , [`MainNoNStreaming`](https://github.com/telecom-se/hpp/blob/master/src/main/java/fr/tse/fi2/hpp/labs/main/MainNonStreaming.java) first loads all data in memory then sends the data to each query processor.
+The second one, [`MainStreaming`](https://github.com/telecom-se/hpp/blob/master/src/main/java/fr/tse/fi2/hpp/labs/main/MainStreaming.java)streams the data to the query processors.

+By

+## Creating a query processor

+To create a new query processor, create a new class in the package [`fr.tse.fi2.hpp.labs.queries.impl`](https://github.com/telecom-se/hpp/tree/master/src/main/java/fr/tse/fi2/hpp/labs/queries/impl).
+Your class must extend [`AbstractQueryProcessor`](https://github.com/telecom-se/hpp/blob/master/src/main/java/fr/tse/fi2/hpp/labs/queries/AbstractQueryProcessor.java).

+An exemple of an empty class:

+    public class SampleQueryProcessor extends AbstractQueryProcessor{

+  	 public SampleQueryProcessor(QueryProcessorMeasure measure) {
+		 super(measure);
+	 }

+	 @Override
+	 protected void process(DebsRecord record) {
+    	// Process the record
+	 }

+    }

+### Writing Output

+To add a result to the output file simply use the `writeLine(String line)` method.
+It will automatically append a line in the `results/queryN.txt` file, where `N` is the identifier of your query processor (automatically generated).

+## Performance measure

+The framework includes a basic measurement system.
+Global execution time, per query execution time and throughput are automatically written in `results/result.txt`.

+For some labs, specific instructions will be given to produce measure with [JMH](http://openjdk.java.net/projects/code-tools/jmh/).

 ## Queries per Session